An algorithm to find ribbon disks for alternating knots: Introduction

 A knot is a smooth simple closed curve in the 3-sphere, considered up to smooth isotopy.
 A link is a disjoint union of one or more knots.
 Knots and links are conveniently represented as diagrams, using projection onto a 2-sphere.
 A knot (or link) is said to be \emph{alternating} if it admits an alternating diagram, in which one alternates between overcrossings and undercrossings as one traverses the knot.
 A great deal of geometric information may be gleaned from an alternating diagram: for example one may use it to easily determine the knot genus \cite{crowell,murasugi58}, whether the knot is prime or admits mutants \cite{menasco}, and whether it has unknotting number one \cite{mccoy}.

+A knot is said to be \emph{slice} if it is the boundary of a smoothly properly embedded disk in the 4-ball.
+Slice knots were introduced by Artin in the 1920s and have been studied extensively since the late 1950s.
+Applications include the definition of the knot concordance group \cite{FM} and proofs of existence of exotic smooth structures on $\rr^4$ \cite{ras}.

-The goal of this work is to find a method to determine from an alternating diagram whether a knot is \emph{slice}, i.e., is the boundary of a smoothly embedded disk in the 4-ball, and in the affirmative case, to explicitly exhibit such a slice disk.
+The goal of this work is to find a method to determine from an alternating diagram whether a knot is slice, and in the affirmative case, to explicitly exhibit such a slice disk.
 We will describe some partial progress towards this goal.
 In particular we will describe a combinatorial algorithm that searches for slice disks for alternating knots.
 A knot is called \emph{ribbon} if it bounds a slice disk to which the radial distance function on the 4-ball restricts to give a Morse function with no minima.
 This is equivalent to the existence of a sequence of \emph{band moves}, $n$ in number, which convert the knot to the unlink of $(n+1)$ components.
 Our algorithm finds such a disk by following a sequence of band moves and isotopies which are compatible with certain factorisations of Goeritz matrices associated to the alternating diagram.
 We call these disks and the knots which admit such disks \emph{algorithmically ribbon}; as the following indicates, these turn out to be quite common.

-\begin{maintheorem} All slice two-bridge knots are algorithmically ribbon, as are all connected sums $K\#-K$ of an alternating knot with its mirror reverse and all but one slice prime alternating knot of 12 or fewer crossings.
-There are $81,560$ algorithmically ribbon prime alternating knots of 19 or fewer crossings. \end{maintheorem}
+\begin{maintheorem} All slice two-bridge knots are algorithmically ribbon, as are all connected sums $-K\#K$ of an alternating knot with its mirror reverse and all but one slice prime alternating knot of 12 or fewer crossings.
+There are $662,903$ algorithmically ribbon prime alternating knots of 21 or fewer crossings. \end{maintheorem}

-An example of an algorithmic ribbon disk for the stevedore knot is shown in \Cref{fig:stevedoredisk}.
+An example of an algorithmic ribbon disk for the stevedore knot ($6_1$ in the Rolfsen table \cite{rolfsen}) is shown in \Cref{fig:stevedoredisk}.
+The figure shows a band move and a sequence of isotopies resulting in a 2-component unlink.
+The decorations on the figure will be explained later.